1957 Houston Cougars football team: Baylor

 The Houston Cougars went on the road to Waco, Texas to meet with Baylor of the Southwest Conference.
 Both Houston and Baylor had a six-game winning streak.
 Baylor led the series 3–2, and were led by second-year head coach Sam Boyd.
-Also coaching for the Bears was lines coach Harden Cooper, who had previously served in the same capacity for Houston under Hal Lahar from 1950–1954.
-As a pre-season ranked team, and a win against Villanova the week prior, Baylor entered the game nationally-ranked at #11 in the AP Poll.
+Also coaching for the Bears was lines coach Harden Cooper, who had previously served in the same capacity for Houston under Hal Lahar from 1950 to 1954.
+As a pre-season ranked team, and a win against Villanova the week prior, Baylor entered the game nationally ranked at #11 in the AP Poll.

 While Houston's offensive strategy centered around a running game, Baylor's game was spearheaded by quarterback Doyle Traylor and a short passing strategy.
 Traylor completed 11 of 15 passes to help his team win.
 Throughout the first half of the game, no team scored, but early in the third quarter, Baylor scored a touchdown.
 Although Houston answered with a 3-yard reception for a touchdown by halfback Claude King, kicker Mike Michon was unable to convert for the point after touchdown.

 After the loss, Houston was dropped from the AP Poll, and did not return for the remainder of the season.